varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 -------------

-We have gone to great lengths to make Varnish resistant to anything coming in throught the socket where HTTP requests are received, and you should, generally speaking, not need to protect it any further.
+We have gone to great lengths to make Varnish resistant to anything coming in through the socket where HTTP requests are received, and you should, generally speaking, not need to protect it any further.

-The caveat is that since VCL is a programming language which lets you decide exactly what to do with HTTP requests, you can also decide to do stupid and potentially dangerous things with them, including opening youself up to various kinds of attacks and subversive activities.
+The caveat is that since VCL is a programming language which lets you decide exactly what to do with HTTP requests, you can also decide to do stupid and potentially dangerous things with them, including opening yourself up to various kinds of attacks and subversive activities.

 If you have "administrative" HTTP requests, for instance PURGE